facebook/IT-CPE/chef/cookbooks/cpe_remote/README.md

   path node['java_ruleset']['whitelist_path']
 end
 ```
-The above example will download the DeploymentRuleSet.jar file from the javaruleset folder from the chef sharepoint on our cpespace boxes.
+The above example will download the DeploymentRuleSet.jar file from the javaruleset folder from the chef sharepoint on server boxes.
 This will happen if the file is missing or the checksum on the client doesn't match Chef's checksum.

 License & Authors
 -----------------